josh-ashkinaze/plurals/docs/Intro.md

 laws and focusing on mental health.
 Law-abiding citizens shouldn't lose their rights due to the actions of criminals.
 Solutions should target the root causes of violence, not just the tools.
 ```

 We can get all the info for an agent by simply printing `print(conservative_agent.info)`.
+And we can get all the exact prompts and agent used within `conservative_agent.info['history']` or just calling `conservative_agent.history`.